jjohn76/enablement-interview/slide5.md

 ???

+The length parameter specifies how long the generated password will be.
+Vault requires it to at least 4 characters.

-Here's some example configurations and available rules.
-Note that length is NOT a rule.
-It is part of the requirements and does not adhere to the rules.
+Please note length is not a rule but part of the configuration that doesn't adhere to any of the rules.